yongbin999/inspire2/docs/proposal/proposal.md

 Game Theory Economics - This is one of the most interesting class that studies group behavior when face with cost/benefit decision.
 It quite useful to learn to plan accordingly since Nash equilibrium over the long term will almost always arrive at the predicted outcome.

 ######Role
-Yong's role in the team will be facilitate the progress of the releases cycles.
+Yong's role in the team will be to facilitate the progress of the releases cycles.
 He also will be looking into the database design and intergration with the server host.

 #####Sam Fox